 3.11.6 Fully meeting requirements

-Recognising their unique circumstances, some cohorts of job seekers are able to choose to meet their requirements through looking for work, and undertaking activities negotiated with their employment services provider or alternatively undertaking a specified number of hours of paid work, or in some cases voluntary work or study.
+Recognising their unique circumstances, some cohorts of job seekers are able to choose to meet their requirements through looking for work, and undertaking activities negotiated with their employment services provider or alternatively undertaking a specified number of hours of paid work, or in some cases voluntary work.
 These cohorts are those aged 55 and over, principal carer parent job seekers or those with an assessed partial capacity to work.
 In all cases outlined below, to fully meet their requirements through paid work the work must meet the sufficient work test (1.1.S.403).
+All job seekers in jobactive or online employment services are also able to fully meet their requirements in some circumstances through participation in a combination of paid work and study or training.

 In their first 12 months on payment, job seekers aged 55 to 59 can generally satisfy their mutual obligation requirements through 30 hours per fortnight of paid work, or a combination of paid work and approved voluntary work, where at least 15 hours is in paid work.
 After 12 months on payment, these job seekers can satisfy their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work or any combination of these activities.